felipenoris/XLSX.jl/docs/src/tutorial.md

 ### Edit Existing Files

 Opening a file in `read-write` mode with `XLSX.openxlsx` will open an existing Excel file for editing.
-This will preserve existing data in the original file.
+This will preserve existing data and formatting in the original file.

 ```julia
 XLSX.openxlsx("my_new_file.xlsx", mode="rw") do xf